j-jovan/LCD_MQ135/README.md

 # Air Quality Sensor with LCD

 What lies before you here is code for checking the Quality of Air using any Arduino & MQ135 sensor and displaying the results on 2x16 LCD
+MQ135 sensor is capable of measuring NH3, NOx, alcohol, Benzene, smoke, CO2, etc. but it does all of that in the same time, so it's not very useful.
+Preheat time for sensor is between 20 seconds and 24 hours, according to various sources.

 ## Getting Started